Kravaře: Geography

 Kravaře is located about 6 km east of Opava and 20 km northwest of Ostrava.
-It lies in the Opava Hilly Land within the Silesian Lowlands, on the left bank of the Opava River.
+It lies in the Opava Hilly Land.
+The town is situated on the left bank of the Opava River.

 History

 The first written mention of Kravaře is from 1224.
 Kouty was first mentioned in 1238 and Dvořisko in the second half of the 18th century.
 Between 1224 and 1263, the Kravaře estate was acquired by the lords from Benešov, who were further known as lords of Kravaře.
 From 13th to 15th century, it was one of the richest families in Moravia.
 In the second half of the 13th century, they had built a fortress in Kravaře.
 The last owner of Kravaře from this family was Petr Strážnický, who was forced to sell Kravaře in 1420.

 The next important owner of Kravaře was Michael Sendivogius, who received the estate during the Thirty Years' War.
 After his death in 1636, his daughter married the free lord of Eichendorff.
 In 1721–1728, Jan Rudolf Eichendorff had rebuilt the fortress into a late Baroque castle.
 The Eichendorffs had to sell the estate in 1782 due to debts.
 After that, Kravaře were held by less important owners.

 Since 1742 Kravaře and Kouty belonged to Prussia after Maria Theresa had been defeated.
 Dvořisko, located behind the Opava River, remained in Austrian Empire.
 In 1920, the area of Hlučín Region was returned to Czechoslovakia.
-During the World War II, it was annexed by Nazi Germany and administered as a part of Reichsgau Sudetenland.
+During World War II, it was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.

-For centuries Kravaře was only a village.
-In 1960, Kouty and Dvořisko were annexed to Kravaře and the new municipality gained the statute of a town.
+For centuries, Kravaře was only a village.
+In 1960, Kouty and Dvořisko were annexed to Kravaře and the new municipality gained the status of a town.

 Demographics

+Transport

+The I/56 road from Ostrava to Opava passes through the town.

+Kravaře is located on the railway lines Opava–Hlučín and Kravaře–Chuchelná.

 Sport

 There is an ice-hockey venue Buly Aréna, which was opened in 2003.
 It has a capacity of 640 seats.

 The town's football team is MFK Kravaře.
+It plays in lower amateur tiers.

 There is a golf course in the castle park.